johnsonjw/csci340blog/_posts/2019-09-17-introduction-post.markdown

  * Working with Jekyll more
  * Learning how this helps us with databases
  * Interacting more with our blog website
- * Designing it to look a bit different
+ * Designing it to look a bit different.

-For more information about how I did all of this please visit [this page](http://mark.goadrich.com/courses/csci340f19/labs/lab3.html)
+-For more information about how I did all of this please visit [this page](http://mark.goadrich.com/courses/csci340f19/labs/lab3.html)